Uyen-nt-Le/Quizlet2Anki/README.md

 ###### Disclaimer
 *This program is written to make Anki **basic** deck cards only.*

-*It will convert export files from Quizlet and make it easier to import to Anki*
+*It will convert export files from Quizlet and make it easier to import to Anki.*

 *Images not included.*